 Choose two contrasting fabrics, one for the bow tie and another for the background.

-If you prefer, cut two smaller squares from the same fabric as the darkest larger square, and two more (not listed) from either a darker or lighter version of the same color (see my example and read the instructions on page 2).
+If you prefer, cut two smaller squares from the same fabric as the darkest larger square and two more (not listed) from either a darker or lighter version of the same color.

 12-inch Finished Blocks

 - Background: cut two 6 1/2 inch x 6 1/2 inch squares

 - Bow Tie Fabric: cut two 6 1/2 inch x 6 1/2 inch squares; cut two 3 inch x 3 inch squares.

 - Background: cut two 3 1/2 inch x 3 1/2 inch squares

 - Bow Tie Fabric: cut two 3 1/2 inch x 3 1/2 inch squares; cut two 1 1/2 inch x 1 1/2 inch squares.

 3-inch Finished Blocks